Jump to accessibility statement Skip to content

 Having previously worked for the Newcastle University MBBS programme (2008-2017), I have experience in early clinical experience, communication skills teaching, inter-professional learning, and patient and public involvement.
 I also have a Masters in Clinical Education (MClinEd) (Newcastle University 2014), and am a Fellow of the Higher Education Academy (2009).

-In the University of Sunderland School of Medicine, I am a Clinical Year Lead and GP Tutor, with responsibility for GP placements in Phase 2 (Years 3 and 4) of MBChB.
-I am excited to be part of this innovative new medical school.
+In the University of Sunderland School of Medicine, I have previously been a Clinical Year Lead and GP Tutor, with responsibility for GP placements in Phase 2 (Years 3 and 4) of MBChB.
+I now manage the GP Clinical Team and am responsible for GP placements for our students across all years.

 Teaching and supervision